Pushpa Kamal Dahal

+Pushpa Kamal Dahal (born Ghanashyam Dahal; 11 December 1954), also known as Prachanda, is a Nepalese politician.
+He has been prime minister of Nepal three times: from 2008 to 2009, from 2016 to 2017, and again from December 2022 until July 2024.
+His third term ended on 12 July 2024 after he lost a vote of confidence in parliament.
+He was then replaced by Khadga Prasad Sharma Oli.
+After leaving office, Dahal became the Leader of the Opposition on 15 July 2024, remaining in that position until September 2025.

-Dahal was born in Pokhara, and spent most of his childhood in Chitwan, where he received a diploma of science in agriculture from Institute of Agriculture and Animal Science (IAAS) in Rampur, Chitwan.
-He joined left-wing political parties after seeing severe poverty in his youth.
-In 1981, he joined the Communist Party of Nepal (Fourth Convention), and later became general secretary of the Communist Party of Nepal (Mashal) in 1989.
+Having been drawn to left-wing politics after seeing severe poverty during his youth, Dahal joined the Communist Party of Nepal (Fourth Convention) in 1981, and later became general secretary of the Communist Party of Nepal (Mashal) in 1989.
 This party later became the Communist Party of Nepal (Maoist).
-Dahal was the leader of the Communist Party of Nepal (Maoist) during the country's civil war and subsequent peace process and the 1st Nepalese constituent assembly.
-In the 2008 elections, CPN(M) emerged as the largest party, and Dahal became Prime Minister in August of that year.
-He resigned from the post on 4 May 2009, after his attempt to sack the then army chief, General Rookmangud Katawal, was opposed by then President Ram Baran Yadav.

-Dahal was sworn in as Prime Minister for the second time in 2016, as per an agreement to form a rotational government by Congress and CPN (Maoist Centre).
-He resigned from the post of Prime Minister on 24 May 2017.
-Following the 2022 Nepalese general election, with an alliance with political parties including CPN (UML), Rastriya Swatantra Party and Rastriya Prajatantra Party, Dahal was sworn in as Prime Minister once again in 2022.
+Dahal was the leader of the CPN (M) during the country's civil war and subsequent peace process and the 1st Nepalese constituent assembly.
+In the 2008 elections, CPN(M) emerged as the largest party, and Dahal became prime minister in August of that year.
+He resigned from the post on 4 May 2009, after his attempt to sack the then army chief, Rookmangud Katawal, was opposed by then President Ram Baran Yadav.
+Dahal was sworn in as prime minister for a second time in 2016, as per an agreement to form a rotational government with the Nepali Congress, and resigned on 24 May 2017 to make way for Congress' Sher Bahadur Deuba.
+Following the 2022 general election, Dahal was sworn in as prime minister again in December 2022, with support from a coalition of parties including CPN (UML), Rastriya Swatantra Party and Rastriya Prajatantra Party.
+Dahal remained in power for 19 months, changing alliances between the UML and Congress three times, before he was ousted by a failed motion of confidence in the parliament on 12 July 2024.

 Early life

-He was born Ghanashyam Dahal on 11 December 1954 in Pokhara, to Muktiram and Bhawani, a Brahmin Hindu family.
+He was born Ghanashyam Dahal on 11 December 1954 in Lewade, Dhikur Pokhari, a VDC 20 km north from Pokhara, to Muktiram and Bhawani, a Brahmin Hindu family.
 He later changed his name during a matriculation examination to Pushpa Kamal (meaning: Lotus Flower).
-At the age of eight, his family migrated to Terai, a fertile lowland region in southern Nepal, and settled in Chitwan District.
+At the age of eight, his family migrated to the Terai, a fertile lowland region in southern Nepal, and settled in Chitwan District.
 In the 1950s, his father Muktiram moved to Indian state of Assam, where he worked as a firewood collector, and returned home in 1961.
 In 1971, Pushpa Kamal Dahal moved to Kathmandu for his studies, and was enrolled in Patan Multiple Campus for two years.
 He moved back to Chitwan and received a diploma of science in agriculture from Institute of Agriculture and Animal Science (IAAS) in Rampur, Chitwan.
-After completing studies and failing to find jobs in bureaucracy, Dahal became a school teacher in a village, where he worked until 1979.
+After completing studies and failing to find jobs in bureaucracy, Dahal became a schoolteacher in a village, where he worked until 1979.
+He was also a home teacher at the same village.

-Dahal became drawn to left-wing political parties after seeing severe poverty in his youth.
-He joined the Communist Party of Nepal (Fourth Convention) in 1981.
-He became general secretary of the Communist Party of Nepal (Mashal) in 1989, this party, later, became the Communist Party of Nepal (Maoist).
-Dahal was underground, even after the restoration of democracy in 1990.
-Not yet widely known, he controlled the clandestine wing of the party, while Baburam Bhattarai represented the United People's Front in parliament.